bu-ma415/Rstudents-group-project/Report.md

 research and analyze an individual question related to common food establishment violations.
 Our research questions are as follows:

 Q1.
-What is the pattern of violations geographically within each city?
-For example, what zipcodes have the most prominent one?
+What is the pattern of violations geographically within Boston?
+What is the distribution of restaurants within the city?
+Is there any correlation between restaurant density (the amount of neighbor restaurants within a certian radius) and food inspection pass rates?

 Q2.
 Do specific categories of restaurants (e.g., 'Pizza', 'Sushi', 'Coffee Shop') disproportionately receive certain categories of violations (e.g., 'Pest Control', 'Food Temperature', 'Employee Hygiene')?